sbjen/DriveMatesTCH/README.md

 # Setting Up development environment for smart contract
 - using ganach for local development network
 - using truffle for smart contractor write and test
+- using metamask configured with ganache development network and account